Nowrangapur Odisha, India Travel Guide

 A classic Odia dish, very popular in summer.
 It consists of fermented rice, often served with curd, fried fish, and various vegetable side orders.
 It is incredibly cooling and invigorating.

-Find it in local eateries and homes.
+It's found in local eateries and homes.

 A highly nutritious stew made from lentils and mixed vegetables, seasoned lightly with turmeric and a simple tempering of spices.
 It is wholesome and flavorful.